South Korea is voting for a new president after six months of political chaos. Here’s what to know

 All the while, South Korea’s economy has suffered, with US President Donald Trump’s trade war and a potential global recession looming in the background.
 Two men are each promising to help the country recover if elected – a lawyer turned politician dogged by legal cases who survived an assassination attempt, and a former anti-establishment activist turned conservative minister.

-Polls open on Tuesday morning and a winner could be declared by Wednesday.
+Polls opened on Tuesday morning and a winner is likely to be declared overnight or into Wednesday.

 Here’s what you need to know.